Developer Guide: Building & Testing

 --name devcontainer \

-devcontainer:local-test /app/runUnitTests.sh
+devcontainer:local-test /app/scripts/runUnitTests.sh

-Backend Integration Tests#
+Backend Integration Tests

 bash